Dr Yolande Lucire

 2004 Lucire, Y. Do Second Generation Antidepressants Cause Suicide?
 A Daubert Hearing.
 Australian Journal of Forensic

-, May 19.
+Sciences, May 19.

 2003 Lucire, Y. (2003).
 Is confabulation legitimate evidence?
 Australian and New Zealand Journal of Psychiatry, 37,